Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx18-simple-htlc.md

 # Simple HTLC Example

-Now that we have a high-level understanding of how HTLCs will be set up such that we can route payments across the Lightning network, let's see how they are implemented at the **transaction level**!
+Now that we have a high-level understanding of how HTLCs enable payment routing across the Lightning network, let's see how they're implemented at the **transaction level**!

-⚠️ ***NOTE***: Let's simplify things for the moment and just focus on how we'd implement a simple HTLC between Alice and Bob in bitcoin script.
+> ⚠️ ***NOTE***: We'll simplify things for the moment and just focus on how we'd implement a simple HTLC between Alice and Bob in Bitcoin Script.
 Once we have this down, we'll do what we always do - make things more complicated!

 Let's begin our journey by zooming into Alice's contract with Bob.
 As you can see, it has the following spending conditions:

 - If Bob provides a **preimage**, he can claim the funds.
 - If a **block height** is reached, then the contract expires.